 For assistance with accessing BPASS or with a waiver request, contact the Apiary Sites Service Desk via email@example.com or on (02) 6391 3464.
 Depending on the volume of requests, there may be delays in responding to enquiries.

-- NSW Government agencies have committed to funding for the 2021 / 2022 period.
-The recovery of sites and availability of funding will be assessed in 2022 for the following period.
+- NSW Government have committed to funding for the 2021/2022 period and the 2022/2023 period.
+The recovery of sites and availability of funding will be assessed in 2023 for the following period.

 What area is being taken into account in the FESM analysis?